 The official seat of the Arkansas state government, the Arkansas State Capitol gleams brightly with a pristine white facade.
 Awash in semblances of striking Neoclassical style, this palatial building sits atop Capitol Hill and is fronted by rolling verdant lawns.
 However, history has it that Arkansas State Capitol's design was originally intended to be the Montana State Capitol after a competition was held to find a new design.
 However, the Montana capitol was never built, and the architect brought his design to Arkansas instead.
 The rest is history.
 The very place where Bill Clinton governed before taking up President-ship, the Capitol is solemnly crafted using Arkansas limestone.
 Sitting under a monumental dome, the capitol today is complete with exhibits illustrating the state's long-standing history, culture, traditions, and governance.
 The capitol is an incandescent canopy during Christmas, where a towering tree graces the rotunda while a string of lights bedecks its outsides.
 Having been used in plenty of films, the Arkansas State Capitol is truly the crowning glory of Little Rock.

-Discover the secrets of Arkansas' history in the oldest still-standing state capitol building west of the Mississippi River.
+Discover the secrets of Arkansas' history in the oldest still-standing state capitol building to the west of the Mississippi River.
 Peruse permanent exhibits of Arkansas' women, President Clinton's journey to Washington, the first Arkansas House of Representatives, Arkansas' first families, period rooms and the State House's history.
 Special exhibits change various times per year, always featuring fascinating subject matter about the Natural State.
 Visitors may either take a self-guided tour of the museum or take one of the guided tours available each hour.
-Admission is free.

 Home to a variety of festivals and concerts, this park is the center of activity in Little Rock.
 Here you can see the actual "little rock" that inspired European-explorer Benard de la Harpe to name the city.
 Take a break from shopping and visiting museums downtown to watch barges and riverboats float down the lazy Arkansas River.
 Children can enjoy the playground, while adults check out the history pavilion, which offers background on the park and the city.
 Bands often perform at the amphitheater.
 In May the park is filled with the frivolities of the annual Riverfest.

 The Clinton Presidential Center is a monument to the 42nd president of the United States, William Jefferson Clinton.
 This $200 million library offers visitors a view of the controversial former President that is as complicated and as multi-dimensional as the man himself.
 The Israeli-Palestinian peace process, the U.S. economic expansion, balancing the budget and the budget surplus, NAFTA; they're all there.
 The Center also has a lot to say about the scandals that rocked the Clinton presidency, including the historic impeachment that preoccupied the country in his second term.
-The Clinton Presidential Center does provides a well balanced portrait of this elemental and larger than life charismatic leader of America and the free world.
+The Clinton Presidential Center does provide a well-balanced portrait of this elemental and larger than life charismatic leader of America and the free world.

 Founded by the Melton couple, Sue and Russ, Diamond Bear Brewing Company began its production of brews in 2000.
 German Purity laws are followed in the brewing process, so the ingredients are few but the beers are rich in flavor.
 Paradise Porter, Honey Weiss and Irish Red are the most popular varieties here.
 When visiting Little Rock's prime attractions like the Arkansas State Capitol, Arkansas Arts Center and Arkansas State Library, don't miss out on an opportunity to visit this brewery, located in Downtown Little Rock.